1987 Balearic regional election

-A regional election was held in the Balearic Islands on Wednesday, 10 June 1987, to elect the 2nd Parliament of the autonomous community.
+A regional election was held in the Balearic Islands on 10 June 1987 to elect the 2nd Parliament of the autonomous community.
 All 59 seats in the Parliament were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain, as well as the 1987 European Parliament election.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain, as well as the 1987 European Parliament election.

 The governing party People's Alliance (AP), in alliance with Liberal Party (PL), increased support compared to the previous election.
 The Spanish Socialist Workers' Party (PSOE) received fewer votes than in 1983, but obtained the same seats due to the increase of total parliamentary seats.
 The third force in the 1983 election, Majorcan Union (UM), lost support in part due to the important increase of Democratic and Social Centre (CDS).
 Because of this, UM could not repeat their previous support to AP–PL, and instead both parties formed an alliance in the Government, thanks to the abstention of CDS in the investiture vote.
 This meant that Gabriel Cañellas was invested as President of the Balearic Islands for a second term.
 Finally, the Nationalist Left (EN), that obtained the same 4 seats presenting candidates in Mallorca and Menorca, lost overall popular support but gained votes in Menorca thanks to the alliance with United Left (EU) in this district.

 Overview

+Under the 1983 Statute of Autonomy, the Parliament of the Balearic Islands was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.